 Hover to see how factors connect to Socioeconomic Status.
 Then click connected factors to explore strategies related to multiple factors.

 Socioeconomic Status (SES) refers to a combination of factors, including education and income of a family compared to other families.
 Students raised in socioeconomically advantaged homes can have significant advantages in learning early math skills, particularly in experience with math related activities.
-Providing extra supports and resources can help create an equal foundation for all students.
+Research has shown that providing appropriate supports and resources can help create an equal foundation for all students.

-According to the National Center for Childhood Poverty, 21% of children in the United States live in families with incomes that are classified as below the federal poverty threshold.
-Furthermore, 43% of children live in low-income families where they have difficulty covering basic expenses, such as housing and food.
+Many children in the United States live in families with incomes that are classified as below the federal poverty threshold or live in low-income families where they have difficulty covering basic expenses, such as housing and food.
 Two additional issues arise from living in a low-income family:

 The trauma of economic hardship and lack of resources at home and in the community can have long-term effects on academic achievement as students advance into the upper elementary grades and beyond.